FAQs about MPT

 Many of the British programming that so many of you have come to love come from the BBC.
 Still other shows, come from independent producers and production companies around the world.
 Finally some of our programming, particularly about Maryland, is produced by MPT.

-If a video is not available of a show can you make me a copy?
+If a recording is not available of a show can you make me a copy?
 Or can I come to MPT and watch it there?

 While we do maintain a tape library, our tapes are for broadcast only.
 We are not able to make copies of the programs that we broadcast.
 Those shows belong to the producers of the individual program and under copyright laws it would be illegal for us to make copies for the public.
 We are not able to accommodate individual requests to come and watch programs at MPT.
 From time to time, we do sponsor special events where programs are previewed before broadcast.